Bergerac, Dordogne: Immigration

-Bergerac is home to a population of British people who frequently identify as 'expats' rather than immigrants.
+Bergerac is home to a population of immigrant British.
 This trend is not unique to Bergerac and is evident throughout the Dordogne.
 In part, this is driven by house prices which are very affordable when compared with either the French or British national averages.
-The increasing British presence has led to some integration initiatives such as the non-profit Université du Temps Libre which offers French language classes and a programme of cultural activities.
+The increasing British presence has led to some integration initiatives such as the non-profit Université du Temps Libre which offers French language classes and a programme of cultural activities; mainly to increase assimilation.

 Tourism

 The town has a growing tourism industry.
 The region's association with wines is also a key motivating factor for much tourism with wine tours, chateau visits and a wine house by the river which features an exhibition on the history of wine growing.
 Nearby sites for tourists include the Arboretum de Podestat, Château de Monbazillac, the town museum, statue museum, and tobacco museum.
 The church of Notre Dame is located in the town centre.
 The Dordogne River is also a significant tourist attraction for river boat tours and kayak rental.